What is Celiac Disease?

 How Do You Get Celiac Disease?

-Celiac disease cannot be "caught," but rather the potential for CD may be in the body from birth.
+Celiac disease cannot be "caught," but rather the potential for CD is in the body from birth.
 Its onset is not confined to a particular age range or gender, although more women are diagnosed than men.
 It is not known exactly what activates the disease, however three things are required for a person to develop CD:

 - A genetic disposition: being born with the necessary genes.
 The Human Leukocyte Antigen (HLA) genes specifically linked to celiac disease are DR3, DQ2 and DQ8...and others.

-- A trigger: some environmental, emotional or physical event in one’s life.
+- An external trigger: some environmental, emotional or physical event in one’s life.
 While triggering factors are not fully understood, possibilities include, but are not limited to adding solids to a baby’s diet, going through puberty, enduring a surgery or pregnancy, experiencing a stressful situation, catching a virus, increasing WBRO products in the diet, or developing a bacterial infection to which the immune system responds inappropriately.

 - Trier, JS, Celiac Sprue, New England Journal of Medicine, 325:1709-1719, 1991.